MapStory/Learning/modules/module5.md

 As the StoryLayer plays, governorates with higher casualties appear in darker red, purple and even blue colors as the casualties increase.

-##### Using Graduated styling

-Like the Choropleth style, Graduated styles are based on the numerical attributes of the StoryLayer features.
-While Choropleth styles the features using a range of colors from a gradient, Graduated style uses the size of the feature to express the magnitude of a particular attribute.
-In general, features with lower values are represented by smaller features while features with higher values are represented by bigger features.

-Because polygon features have fixed geographic areas, Graduated styling is not available for StoryLayers that have polygons.
-Graduated styling is appropriate __only for points__ based Storylayers.

-To use Graduated styling when composing a StoryScape, first make sure you've added a StoryLayer with points.
+15. To use Graduated styling when composing a StoryScape, first make sure you've added a StoryLayer with points.
 Second, make sure you've added a StoryLayer that has a numerical attribute.

-Let's look at an example.

-Below we see the page of a StoryLayer that depicts terrorist attacks claimed by ISIS from around the world in recent years.
+This example uses a StoryLayer that depicts terrorist attacks claimed by ISIS from around the world in recent years.
+If this StoryLayer is not already in your StoryScapes platform and you want to complete the exercise with this data, you can access it from the Data Folder: `data/external_attacks_through_march2016_6b89155d.zip`

 This StoryLayer happens to have an attribute for `Casualties` that lists the number of casualties suffered from each ISIS attack.
 We can see that ISIS attacks in this StoryLayer have an average of 30 casualties and a median of five.

 ![](images/Screen Shot 2019-01-27 at 3.49.44 PM.jpg)\

-In the StoryScapes composer, we can add this StoryLayer to a StoryScape, and select the `Graduated` styling option in order to help us show visually which ISIS attacks resulted in greater numbers of casualties.
+16. In the StoryScapes composer, add this StoryLayer to a StoryScape.

+17. Select the `Graduated` styling option in order to show visually which ISIS attacks resulted in greater numbers of casualties.
-To do this, we follow a very similar workflow to the one we just went through for Choropleth styling.

-First, we complete the items in the style editor under _Classification_.

-- Find the attribute you want to use graduated styling on.
+18. Under the Classification header, find the attribute you want to use graduated styling on.
+Here we use the "Casualties" attribute.

-- Select the number of bin groups you want to divide the data into.
+19. Select the number of bin groups you want to divide the data into.
 In this example we've used five.

-- Select the `Method` you want to use to divide the data.
+20. Select the `Method` you want to use to divide the data.
 Here were again using Natural Breaks.

-Second, customize the way you want the point `Symbol` to look.

-- Select a `Marker` type.
+21. Under the `Symbol` header, select a `Marker` type.
 In this example we used a circle.

-- Select a `Color` for the symbol.
+22. Select a `Color` for the symbol.
 In this example we use Black.

-- Select a `Transparency` level.
+23. Select a `Transparency` level.
 In this example were using 70 to provide a bit of transparency.
-- `Rotate` your symbol.
-Since were using a Circle in this example, rotation isn't necessary.
-Rotation can be useful if you want your symbol to indicate direction somehow, perhaps if you're using an Arrow symbol, for example.

-Third, customize the way you want the `Stroke` that borders your symbol to look.

-- Select a solid, dotted or dashed stroke.
+24. Under the `Stroke` header, select a solid, dotted or dashed stroke.
 In this example we use solid.

-- Select a weight for the thickness of the stroke.
+25. Select a weight for the thickness of the stroke.
 In this example we use 1.

-- Select a color for the stroke.
+26. Select a color for the stroke.
 In this example we use orange.

-- Select a transparency for the stroke.
+27. Select a transparency for the stroke.
 In this example we use 70.

-Fourth, customize the `Label` for your symbol, if you would like a label.
-For example, we may want the _name_ of the ISIS terrorist attack to appear on the map next to the feature symbol.
-If that's desired, we can select the attribute that has the attack name, and then customize the size, font, color and style of the text the name appears in.
-For this example, a label is not used.

-Finally, under the `Rules` section, StoryScapes will automatically generate a feature size for each of the group bins you selected.
+28. Finally, under the `Rules` section, StoryScapes will automatically generate a feature size for each of the group bins you selected.
 In this example, we have five group bins that have been naturally broken up.
 Bin 1 includes ISIS attacks with 0-19 casualties.
 Bin 2 includes ISIS attacks with 19-59 casualties.
 And so forth.
 As a user, I can manually change the preset feature sizes.
-In this example, we've increased the feature sizes and left a 5-point interval between each.
+In this example, we the feature sizes and left a 5-point interval between each.
 So, Bin 1 with the least casualties has a feature size of 7, while Bin 5 with the most casualties (range of 347-498) has a feature size of 27.

 Here is our ISIS attacks StoryLayer with graduated style at a global view: